roehampton/module-content/software-development-3/week-03/lab/README.md

 ### Zoo animals example

 Refactor the zoo animals example from week 2 such that there is a base class: AnimalBase from which the Elephant, Lion etc. inherit.
 You may keep or remove the IAnimal interface, as you prefer.

+Write a main method in which you use the makeSound() and eatFood() methods in your AnimalBase class, but which gives the expected different results for the animals.

 ### Coursework